 - Hold the position for a few seconds, and roll back in, fully engaging your abs as you do so.

 - To kick things up a notch, strap on a backpack containing some weight as you roll in and out.

 - Aim for 2-5 sets in the 10-15 rep range, and you’ll definitely feel it in your abs for days to come.

 Before you dash off, don’t ignore other muscle groups!

-Your abs are invisible because it’s covered by a heavy layer of abdominal fat.
+Your abs are invisible because they’re covered by a layer of abdominal fat.

-So, lowering your total body fat should be the first course of action and that requires a full body workout.
+Lowering your total body fat should be the first course of action, and that requires a full body workout.